Transmission of material in this release is embargoed until

 Sampling Error in the CPI

-is based upon a sample of retail prices and not the complete universe of all prices.
+based upon a sample of retail prices and not the complete universe of all prices.

 BLS calculates and publishes estimates of the 1-month, 2-month, 6-month, and 12-month

-percent change standard errors annually for the CPI-U. These
+percent change standard errors annually for the CPI-U. These standard error estimates

-0.2 percent in the all items CPI-U, we are 95 percent confident that the actual
+in the all items CPI-U, we are 95 percent confident that the actual percent change based

 Calculating Index Changes